AIS-Bonn/temporal_latticenet/README.md

 </p>

-## Create a submission for the SemanticKITTI competition website

-To create a valid submission for the SemanticKITTI competition website you have to follow the steps explained in *test_ln.py* in line 234 under the **IMPORTANT for competition** comment.
-Additionally, you need the scripts provided in the https://github.com/PRBonn/semantic-kitti-api repository.

-## Create a video from the predictions
+## Visualize the predictions

 The predictions are provided as **.label** files for each cloud.
-These can be visualized using the **RecordPLYs.py** script.
+These can be visualized using the **RecordPLYs.py** script, that uses **easy_pbr** to display the scenes.
 You can enable recording of images for each point cloud from the given camera pose using the **recorder** in the **RecordPLYs.py** script.
 You can view a wide variety of different clouds with this script, from ground truth segmentations and the network predictions to all clouds of a sequence in a common coordinate system.

-We provide a small script **create_movie.sh** with which you can generate an mp4-video from sequentially numbered images.
+We provide a small script **create_movie.sh** with which you can generate a mp4-video from sequentially numbered images.
 For the script to work, you have to navigate to the folder, where the images are located and then call the script from there.
 It will then add all images in their numeric order to the video.

 To view the colormap independently we created the file **Colorscheme.ods** for SemanticKITTI in the folder *colorscheme_and_labels/semantic-kitti*.
 We made minor changes to the original colormap provided by the SemanticKITTI competition, because the color of the classes other-vehicle and moving-car were too similar.